saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_3_from_bi_to_agent_v2_5.md

 CEO: "What's the ROI?"

-Sarah: "Conservative estimate: 477% over 18 months--that builds on the strong Year 1 returns with compounding benefits as adoption scales.
+Sarah: "Conservative estimate: 477% over 18 months—that builds on the strong Year 1 returns with compounding benefits as adoption scales.
 Payback: 4 months.
 Three agents in production."

 CFO Krish Yadav: "Why is transform cheaper than retrofit?"

-Sarah: "Retrofit maintains two systems--BI plus middleware.
+Sarah: "Retrofit maintains two systems—BI plus middleware.
 Every BI change requires middleware updates.
 Transform builds one modern system.
 Our BI users migrate gradually.
 Long-term, we maintain a single architecture."

 Board member: "What if it fails?"